 A joint is a movable connection between bones.
 Thanks to the joints, we can move and bend our limbs efficiently, but as we age, this joint mobility very often deteriorates.
-The main problems include loss of cartilage tissue, inflammation and calcification, which not only negatively affects the efficiency, but also causes severe pain.
-Hence the great interest in joint strengthening supplements - what ingredients should they contain?
+The main problems are loss of cartilage tissue, inflammation and calcification, which not only negatively affects mobility, but also causes severe pain.
+Hence the great interest in supplements to strengthen joints - What ingredients should be included in them?

 Glucosamine is a natural building block of many tissues in the human body.
 It is also present in cartilage and it is thanks to glucosamine that joints are mobile, do not cause pain and keep the body in high efficiency.
 Glucosamine contained in supplements is designed to strengthen the jointIt helps to alleviate pain and restore full mobility to the limb.
 It also accelerates natural regeneration and slows down tissue aging.

 Chondroitin is another ingredient that is very important for the proper functioning of joints.
 Thanks to it, joints hurt less and inflammation subsides, which prevents the development of skeletal diseases.
 Under the influence of chondroitin, joints degenerate more slowly, and studies indicate that it can greatly slow the development of osteoporosis.

 This effect is due to the special properties of chondroitin.
 It increases the viscosity of the synovial fluid in joints so that they move smoothly and the bones do not rub against each other - a typical symptom of such an ailment is the characteristic creaking of joints, which is later accompanied by pain.
 Chondroitin also retains water in cartilage, which maintains its proper consistency, protecting joints from wear and tear.